Ten common signs of dementia

 Difficulty completing familiar tasks

 People with a dementia often have problems doing daily tasks, at home, work or at leisure.
-For example, they may have difficulty:
+For example, they may find it hard to:

-- remembering the rules of a favourite game
+- remember the rules of a favourite game

 Changes in mood